Find out about each of the key entities in a Hyperglance cloud diagram.

 Groups work like folders in that they organise resources and can be expanded/contracted to show/hide these resources on the diagram.
-Groups often they relate to cloud concepts such as VPCs, Subnets, Virtual-Networks, etc.
+Groups often relate to cloud concepts such as VPCs, Subnets, and Virtual-Networks.

-Resources (Sometimes referred to as 'nodes') represent devices and other central concepts.
-They include things like Instances/VMs, Databases, Load balancers, etc.
+Often referred to as nodes, resources represent devices and other central concepts.
+They include things like Instances/VMs, Databases, and Load Balancers.

-Network Interfaces are only available on certain nodes or groups such as Instances/VMs, LBs etc.
+Network Interfaces are only available on certain nodes or groups such as Instances/VMs and Load Balancers.

-They are accessed via the node's dashboard on the 'NETWORK INTERFACES' tab:
+They are accessed via the Network Interfaces tab on the resource detail view.